donejs/donejs/docs/features.md

 **Views** in DoneJS are templates.
 Specifically, templates that use handlebars syntax, but with data bindings and rewritten for better performance.
 Handlebars templates are designed to be logic-less.

 **ViewModels** will be covered in detail below.

-The following video explains an in depth example of using a ViewModel in DoneJS.

-VIDEO

 ##### Independent ViewModels